|Overview | Limitations | Destination selection | Trajectory solver | References|

 It is important to understand the limitations of the Trajectory Browser with respect to design trades.
 While it is possible to crudely trade total ΔV with duration despite the limitation associated with discrete Lambert solver's time-steps, there are many more trades that are not available in the Trajectory Browser and are outside the scope of its use as a preliminary trajectory survey.
 For example, using numerical techniques one can trade C3 vs. post-injection ΔV vs. rendezvous stay time vs. DLA etc. A user cannot specify constraints on DLA or reentry speed since the trajectories in the database were selected only for a ΔV vs. mission duration trade, and will not give a fair representation of trajectories from other design trades.

 The Trajectory Browser is meant to be a low-fidelity design tool for quickly scanning large populations of small-bodies.
 Once the desired opportunities are found, a mission designer may use the search results as initial guesses for impulsive or low-thrust high-fidelity trajectory design tools.
-NASA's In-Space Technology Program provides a listing of some trajectory optimization tools.
+NASA's In-Space Propulsion Technologies Program provides a listing of some trajectory optimization tools.
 General Mission Analysis Tool (GMAT) is space trajectory optimization and mission analysis system developed by NASA and private industry in the spirit of the NASA Vision.